rivercat0930/Practice-Repository/README.md

 (Sort by creation date from newest to oldest.)

+- **flutter_web_practice**

+    Creation Time: 2024/06/06

+    Description: This practice is using flutter to build a web page.

 - **bank**

     Creation Time: 2024/06/01

-    Description: Practice Spring Boot and learn JUnit5 using kotlin
+    Description: Practice Spring Boot and learn JUnit5 using kotlin.

 - **E-commerce_app**